Understanding SERP Analysis: Steps, Tools and Insights

 Outdated or shallow content in top positions

-Mismatched intent (e.g. commercial pages on an informational SERP)
+Mismatched intent (for example, commercial pages on an informational query)

 Pages with low-quality backlinks or poor authority

 This is where your advantage lies.
-By combining insights from SERP analysis with quality execution, you can move past competitors who are ranking by default rather than design.
+By combining insights from analysing the SERP with quality execution, you can move past competitors who are ranking by default rather than design.

-Once you’ve identified the keywords you want to target and mapped the SERP, the next step is to produce content tailored to that context.
+Once you’ve identified the keywords you want to target and mapped the results page, the next step is to produce content tailored to that context.

 Here are a few guiding principles: